sauce-archives/help/docs/tools/appium/advanced-setup.md

 }
 {% endhighlight %}

-On the top of the class signature you can see that in this case the tests are being run using the TestObject runner, and are annotated with the cusotm TestObject annotation.
+On the top of the class signature you can see that in this case the tests are being run using the TestObject runner, and are annotated with the custom TestObject annotation.
 This is because we are using what is called the TestObject Suite setup.

 What you see here is a very simple application of the PageObject pattern.
 It might seem like a lot of work for very little gain, so let's set the calculator example aside for a moment, and jump into a real-world example: